voytech/tabulate/README.md

 ### Table model with attributes.

 Table model describes how table will look like after data exporting.
-It is built from following entities:
+Its building blocks are:

-- `column` - easy to guess - it defines a single column in target table
+- `column` - easy to guess - defines a single column in target table
-- `row`  - may be user defined custom row with or enrich record (from exported data collection) with additional attributes
+- `row`  - may be user defined custom row, or row carrying attributes for enriching record (from exported data collection)
-- `row cell` - definition of single cell within row bound to particular column by column id.
+- `row cell` - defines cell within row.
+Cell is bound to particular column by using column id.
 - `attribute` - introduces extensions to basic presentation capabilities.
-Can be mounted on `cell`, `row`, `column` and `table` level.
+Can be mounted on `cell`, `row`, `column` and `table` levels.

 Simple table model example: